-As explained in Supplement 39 to ITU-T G-series Recommendations, the power penalty induced by DGD at the receive point R (see Figure 7-3) is a function of the relative power of the two orthogonal polarization modes.
+As explained in [ITU-T G.Sup.39], the power penalty induced by DGD at the receive point R (see Figure 7-3) is a function of the relative power of the two orthogonal polarization modes.
 This gap varies in time because the relative alignment of the main states of polarization in the optical fibre cable and the polarization of the source varies.
 The maximum link DGD is set to allow no more than a given first-order power penalty in the worst-case power splitting ratio (equal power in both modes).
 The worst-case first-order power penalty is also affected by the transmission format, NRZ or RZ.

-For 10-Gbit/s NRZ applications (referred to Appendix I/G.691 and to ITU-T Rec.
-G.959.1), a 1-dB first-order penalty allowance corresponds to a 30-ps limit on the DGD at point R.
+For 10 Gbit/s NRZ applications (referred to in [ITU-T G.691] and [ITU-T G.959.1]), a 1 dB first-order penalty allowance corresponds to a 30 ps limit on the DGD at point R.